 After doing that, your drive should be formatted and ready to use, so try to create bootable media again.

-That’s about it, I hope this article helped you to deal with Media Creation Tool in Windows 10.
-If you have any comments, or questions, just leave them below.
+That’s about it, we hope this article helped you to deal with Media Creation Tool in Windows 10.
+If you have any suggestions or questions, just leave them in the comments section below.